 We help same-sex couples and the LGBT community at large by empowering and educating them to make the best possible decisions to reach their financial goals.

-Gerber Kawasaki LGBT group provides comprehensive financial planning services to the LGBT community.
-Our mission is to leverage our expertise in helping same-sex couples determine the financial consequences of getting married or forming a domestic partnership.
-We strive to gain complete trust of our LGBT clients by being transparent in our approach in helping them plan for their financial goals.
+The Gerber Kawasaki LGBT group provides comprehensive financial planning services to the LGBT community.
+Our mission is to leverage our expertise to help same-sex couples determine the financial consequences of getting married or forming a domestic partnership.
+We strive to gain complete trust of our LGBT clients by being transparent in our approach to help them plan for their financial goals.

 The group is led by Robert Castillo and Greg Fields, both devoted to the LGBT community through personal ties.
 Robert and Greg are both highly involved in charitable LGBT causes because they know how important it is to give back to this underserved community.
 They are also involved in LGBT professional organizations because they prefer to build their network around the community.

 Greg has been an ally of the LGBT community for many years and is a champion of diversity.
 Prior to Gerber Kawasaki, he worked with LA Pride as a consultant and today he regularly volunteers for the LGBT center in West Hollywood.
 Greg's son self-identified as gay when he was just 13 years old – a milestone Greg considers his greatest achievement as a parent.
-Merrill Lynch, where Greg began his career, awarded him a special marketing grant for hosting LGBT events to promote financial literacy.
-Now as an independent investment advisor, Greg understands the financial challenges and idiosyncrasies unique to the LGBT community.
+As an independent investment advisor, Greg understands the financial challenges and idiosyncrasies unique to the LGBT community.
 Before the Supreme Court upheld Obergefell vs. Hodges, there were few conventional financial resources available to LGBT community.
 Today, Greg believes the community is still underserved and deserves the best possible financial guidance.